Enhancing Adversarial Robustness with Signed Distance Fields for Harmonizing Geometric Invariance and Texture: Related Work

-\section{Related work}
+\section{Related Work}

-\textbf{Adversarial training.} Madry~\etal~\cite{madry2017towards} formulate adversarial robustness as a min–max optimization problem and propose the Projected Gradient Descent (PGD) attack as a principled first-order adversary.
-Subsequently, AutoAttack~\cite{croce2020reliable} introduces an ensemble of parameter-free attacks to provide more reliable evaluations.
-Recent research has investigated diverse adversarial defense strategies by focusing on data augmentation with synthetic samples \cite{gowal2021improving} and architectural refinements like the ConvStem in vision transformers \cite{singh2023revisiting}.
-Furthermore, techniques such as MeanSparse \cite{amini2024meansparse} leverage post training feature sparsification, while IJSAT \cite{lau2023interpolated} utilizes normalizing flows to model the data manifold.
-These methods primarily enhance robustness through direct optimization or structural modification of the classifier.
+\textbf{Adversarial Training.} Conventional adversarial training (AT) methods aim to improve model robustness by incorporating adversarially perturbed samples directly into the optimization process~\cite{goodfellow2014explaining}, with Projected Gradient Descent (PGD) \cite{madry2017towards} serving as a primary benchmark.
+Recent research has achieved substantial improvements through the utilization of large-scale datasets~\cite{gowal2021improving} and architectural refinements such as the ConvStem in vision transformers~\cite{singh2023revisiting}.
+Furthermore, techniques such as MeanSparse~\cite{amini2024meansparse} leverage feature sparsification performed after training to enhance stability, whereas IJSAT~\cite{lau2023interpolated} introduces interpolated joint spatial and adversarial training to bolster resilience.
+Although these developments enhance defensive capabilities, they often exhibit a performance trade-off regarding clean accuracy and may manifest limited efficacy beyond specific categories of adversarial attacks.

-\textbf{Adversarial purification.} Early purification strategies employed generative models, such as Defense GAN~\cite{samangouei2018defense} or Variational Autoencoder (VAE) ensembles \cite{Schott19}, to project perturbed inputs onto the clean data manifold.
+\textbf{Adversarial Purification.} Purification functions as a flexible defense strategy by preprocessing inputs to remove perturbations before they reach the classifier.
+Early purification strategies utilized generative models, such as Defense GAN~\cite{samangouei2018defense} or ensembles of Variational Autoencoders~\cite{Schott19}, to project perturbed inputs onto the clean image manifold.
 However, these methods often struggle with scalability and adaptive adversaries.
-Recently, diffusion-based denoising has emerged as a dominant paradigm.
-DiffPure \cite{nie2022diffusion} utilizes forward and reverse diffusion, while GDMP \cite{wang2022guided} and Bai~\etal~\cite{bai2024diffusion} introduce guided reverse processes to stabilize semantic recovery.
-Despite their efficacy, the multi-step sampling required by diffusion models introduces substantial computational costs.
-While OSCP \cite{lei2025instant} attempts to reduce this overhead through distillation, the underlying diffusion process remains prone to information loss.
+Recently, Diffusion-based denoising has emerged as a dominant paradigm.
+DiffPure~\cite{nie2022diffusion} utilizes forward and reverse diffusion processes, whereas GDMP~\cite{wang2022guided} and Bai~\etal~\cite{bai2024diffusion} introduce guided reverse sampling to stabilize semantic recovery.
+Despite their empirical success, the iterative sampling process required by diffusion models introduces substantial computational costs and high inference latency.
+Although OSCP~\cite{lei2025instant} attempts to reduce this overhead through distillation, the underlying diffusion process remains prone to information loss and the oversmoothing of critical structural details.